Know why shoppers choose at shelf — 200+ interviews in 48 hours

 Private Label vs. Brand Switching Research

 Why are shoppers trading down — and is it really about price?
 Interview 20–40 switchers in 48 hours to uncover the exact shelf moment, trigger, and rationalization behind each defection: quality convergence, packaging perception shifts, value redefinition, or sustainability signals.
-Then brief your brand team on what emotional territory remains yours to own.
+Retailers use the findings to sharpen their private-label positioning; CPG shopper marketing teams use the same evidence to defend national-brand territory at the shelf.

 New Product Launch Validation

 Will shoppers understand your new SKU's value proposition at shelf?
 Which claims drive trial?
 Which occasion fit is strongest?
 Interview target shoppers before launch to stress-test positioning, packaging hierarchy, and category entry point fit — while there's still time to adjust.
-Most CPG teams run 30–50 interviews two to four weeks before launch.
+CPG shopper marketing teams run 30–50 interviews two to four weeks before launch to sharpen retail sell-in; retailers run the same studies before private-label launches or exclusive-SKU drops.

 Continuous Seasonal Shopper Intelligence

-Run 15–25 shopper interviews monthly across categories, channels, and trip types in 50+ languages for multinational CPG brands.
-After two quarters, you have a living map of competitive dynamics, private label encroachment trends, and category entry point shifts — updated in real time, not once a year.
-CPG teams running continuous programs consistently outperform competitors relying on annual agency studies.
+Run 15–25 shopper interviews monthly across categories, channels, and trip types in 50+ languages.
+After two quarters, retailer category teams have a living map of how trip missions shift across seasons; CPG shopper marketing teams have a living map of private-label encroachment and category entry point moves — updated in real time, not once a year.
+Teams running continuous programs consistently outperform those relying on annual agency studies.

 User Intuition vs.